LEARN

 Captive Status:

-The Norfolk Island Kaka was last recorded in London in captivity about 1851.
+The last recorded Norfolk Island Kaka was in London, UK.

 Longevity: